fgfurther/Paraplan/README.md

 # Paraplan
-Generation schedule for institute based on genetic algorithm
+Generator of schedule for institute based on genetic algorithm